Terry Williams Trainer

 - Thorough pre-workshop communication clarifying expectations for participants and minimising any potential stresses through uncertainty or logistics,

-- A purposeful welcome and overview, establishing my approachability and credibility as a trainer and experienced leader myself with ‘real world’ experience and lessons,
+- A purposeful welcome and overview, establishing Terry's approachability and credibility as a trainer and experienced leader himself with ‘real world’ experience and lessons,

 - A rotation of working relationships within the larger group throughout the day.
 Those with more knowledge can help those with less and those with less can challenge those with experience,